|Wednesday, March 27, 5:30-7:00 PM||Student Union||Mock Admissions Night|

 Counselors are assigned learners by alpha, so your counselor is determined by the first letter of your last name.
 Contact information can be found here.

 Counselors are available to meet with learners on a drop-in basis before school, during breaks, Office Hours, and after school.
-Learners can make an appointment with their counselor by emailing them directly.
+Learners can make an appointment with their counselor by contacting our Counseling Clerk Mrs. Rios.

 Frequently Asked Questions